TylorS/typed/apps/website/content/guides/template-namespaces-and-platform-markup.md

 A dynamic attribute still has the scalar set/remove behavior described in [Attributes, properties, and boolean state](/explore/template-element-bindings).
-Namespace changes which native attribute is targeted; it does not turn the update into whole-tree reconciliation.
+Namespace changes which native attribute is targeted.

 ## Debug the native object rather than its spelling